camunda/camunda-docs/docs/reference/announcements.md

 End of maintenance: 14th of October 2025

-### Changes in Supported Environments
+### Changes in Supported environments

-- Raised minimum go version to 1.21 for the [zeebe go client](/apis-tools/go-client/index.md)
+- Raised minimum Go version to 1.21 for the [Zeebe Go client](/apis-tools/go-client/index.md)

 ### Camunda SaaS: New generation naming scheme